On the Sensitivity of k-Uniform Hypergraph Properties: Gaps in Sensitivity and Block Sensitivity for Graph Properties

 \begin{cor} For all $k \in \mathbb{N}$, there exists a $k$-uniform hypergraph property on $v$ vertices such that $s(f) = \Theta(v^{\lceil k/2 \rceil})$ and $bs(f)= \Theta (v^k)$. \end{cor} \begin{proof} When $k$ is even, choose $i=k/2$ and when $k$ is odd, choose $i=(k-1)/2$ in above proposition. \end{proof}

 \begin{rem} This proof can be generalized past the specific subgraph of $K_{k+1}^{(k)}$, but to what extent, we are not certain.
-Two possible types of subgraphs for which the proof could apply are ``near-cliques,'' or subgraphs that are a constant number of edges away from being a clique, and subgraphs in which every vertex has different degree.
+One possible type of subgraphs for which the proof could apply are ``near-cliques,'' or subgraphs that are a constant number of edges away from being a clique.
 The idea is to preserve the fact that there is only one way to complete a sensitive tuple by adding a single edge.
-Certain types of highly symmetric subgraphs do not fit this criterion - for example, a simple cycle of ordered vertices $\{v_1, \ldots , v_w\}$ with one ``chord'' edge added, say $\{v_1,v_{w/2}\}$, can be completed (up to isomorphism) from a simple cycle in a number of ways that is $\Theta(w)$, where the cycle has $w$ vertices. \end{rem}
+Certain types of subgraphs do not fit this criterion.
+For example, a simple cycle of ordered vertices $\{v_1, \ldots , v_w\}$ with one ``chord'' edge added, say $\{v_1,v_{w/2}\}$, can be completed (up to isomorphism) from a simple cycle in a number of ways that is $\Theta(w)$, where the cycle has $w$ vertices. \end{rem}

-\begin{rem} Also, for $k$ even, our $k$-uniform hypergraph property has sensitivity $O(v^{k/2})$.
-For $k$ odd, the sensitivity is $O(v^{(k+1)/2})$, an upper bound strictly greater than $O(v^{k/2})$. \end{rem}